The 32D 'Red Arrow' Veteran Association

 artillery fire of the last days of the war.
 After a couple of hours of

-progress, signs of life became evident in the villages, regimental colors and standards
+progress, signs of life became evident in the villages, regimental colors and

 The plan for the march to the